 Cummings ‘malign actor’ who created culture of fear, Hancock tells Covid inquiry

-The former minister painted the ex-chief adviser in No 10 as a ‘malign actor’ who subjected Department of Health and Social Care staff to abuse.
+The former minister painted the ex-chief adviser in No 10 as a ‘malign actor’ who subjected his staff to abuse.

 Matt Hancock has accused Dominic Cummings of creating a “culture of fear” in Government that undermined the pandemic response as he defended his record as health secretary.